 Br.
 Gerry entered into the beekeeping hobby very unexpectedly early in his religious life - 1969 at the Redemptorist high school seminary in Edgerton, WI - when the Brother who tended 10 bee hives was transferred.
 After a crash course in beekeeping, he found the hobby not only calming and enjoyable, but a great success.
 When the high school seminary closed, Br.
 Gerry sold the bee equipment and hives.
 He was transferred to Holy Redeemer Parish in Detroit, where he served for the next 17 years.

 The honeybee is often overlooked in today's busy world.
-The amount of good that the honeybees do is more far reaching than just the honey they provide.
+The amount of good that the honeybees do is far reaching more than just the honey they provide.
 Many fruits and vegetables require the pollination that only the honeybees can provide.
 The bees work in perfect communal harmony.
 It is rather spiritual to work with them throughout the spring and summer months - they actually teach me a lot.